McVeigh (film)

 McVeigh is a 2024 American drama film co-written by Mike Ott and Alex Gioulakis, and directed by Ott.
 It is based on the true story of domestic terrorist Timothy McVeigh, the perpetrator of the Oklahoma City bombing in 1995.
+(Note: However, the film's end credits include the disclaimer that "The characters and events portrayed in this motion picture are fictitious.
+Any similarity to actual persons, living or dead, or to actual events is purely coincidental.")
 McVeigh is played by Alfie Allen.
 The film premiered at the Tribeca Festival on June 7, 2024.
 It was released on digital platforms and in theaters on March 21, 2025.